kwohlfahrt/coherent-point-drift/README.md

 # Installation

-The main script (`align.py`) can be run from the source directory.
-For convenience, a setuptools compatible install script (`setup.py`) is provided to install the library.
+The main script (`coherent_point_drift/main.py`) can be run from the source directory.
+For convenience, a setuptools compatible install script (`setup.py`) is provided to install the library and main script.
 Detailed instructions can be found in the [official documentation][setuptools].

 ## Dependencies